 When force (tension or compression) is applied, the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the load cell working principle is that the change in voltage is proportional to the force applied to the flexure, which can be calculated via the load cell circuit voltage output.

 Metal foil strain gauge load cell sensors are the most common technology, given its high accuracy, reliability, variety of shapes and sensor geometry and cost-effectiveness when compared to other force measurement technologies.
 Also, strain gage load sensors are less affected by temperature variations.

 - The highest accuracy which may conform to many standards from Surgical Robotics to Aerospace;

 - Robust Construction made of either high strength Stainless steel or Aluminum;

 - Maintain high performance at the longest possible work life even at the most rigorous conditions.
 Some designs can go up to billions of fully reversed cycles.

 - A plethora of geometries and customized shapes, as well as mounting options for ANY scale ANY-where.

 - A full gamut of selections with capacities ranging from 10 grams to 100,000 pounds.

 Although there several technologies to measuring force, we will focus on the most common type of load cell: metal foil strain gauge.
 There are a variety of body shapes and geometries, each one catering to distinct applications.
 Get to know them if you want to buy load cell:

 - Load Button – This model has a single flat, raised surface (aka low profile force sensor) where the compressive force is applied.
 What’s impressive about load buttons is their low profile design.
 As small load cells as they are, being prefered as low force load cell, they are known for their robustness and are used in fatigue applications.
-Miniature Load Buttons can be used for robotic tactile sensing measurement.
+Miniature Load Buttons can be used in robotic tactile sensing applications.